 The Master of Philosophy is a one-year research-only master's degree.
-You undertake a research project of an applied or professional nature, under the supervision of sport and recreation staff.
+You undertake a research project of your interest under the supervision of sport and recreation staff.
 It can also serve as a pathway to more advanced research at doctoral level.